The Presence of Opioids in Households Influences Family Members to Get Their Own Painkiller Prescriptions

 Opioid and painkiller addiction is commonly treated using a combination of opiate detox and therapy.
 An opiate detox can be conducted using medication-assisted treatment, or MAT — which involves the use of medications like buprenorphine and methadone that can completely eliminate opioid cravings and other withdrawal symptoms.
 Following an opioid detox or MAT, patients can receive therapy to learn how to overcome the psychological root causes of their painkiller addiction.

-If you or someone you love needs help fighting opioid addiction, call our 24/7 confidential helpline at 800-483-2193.
+If you or someone you love needs help fighting opioid addiction, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring addiction counselors will help you explore all your treatment options so you can successfully overcome painkiller addiction and get back to living a healthy, drug-free lifestyle.